Get 15% OFF with code 15OFF Shop Now

 “Manic, jittery emotional roller coaster, coupled with sleeping in 2-hour increments–soaking the sheets–following a radical hysterectomy.”

-During menopause, many women find themselves navigating mood swings.
+During perimenopause, many women find themselves navigating mood swings.
 To this individual, her mood swings were more intense and dramatic than anticipated.
 Hormones, like estrogen and progesterone, can affect the brain's neurotransmitters, causing sudden and intense changes in mood.
 You can go from feeling irritable and angry to overwhelmed with sadness without much warning.
 Realizing that these emotional roller coasters are often a natural part of the menopausal journey can empower women to seek support, whether through understanding friends and family or professional guidance.

 Flimsy Fingernails

+It's not just changes in vaginal health that women notice during perimenopause.
 For some women, the unexpected changes of menopause include flimsy nails and thinning hair.
 The decline in estrogen levels can affect the health of hair and nails.
 You may find yourself frustrated by brittle, easily breakable nails and a noticeable reduction in hair thickness.
 Realizing that these changes are a common part of menopause allows women to explore proactive measures such as a nutrient-rich diet, proper hydration, targeted hair care, and nail health products.

 Hot Flashes on a Schedule